18F/azure-sandbox/dsc/README-dsc.md

 Steve Murawski's notable differences, as I see them today
 - Linting - Chef has lots of options; DSC has xDSCResourceDesigner \[See also from May 2016: https://msdn.microsoft.com/en-us/powershell/dsc/authoringresourcemofdesigner and included links...\]
 - Inventory tool.
-Chef has Ohia \[Puppet has Facter\], DSC has nothing.
+Chef has Ohia \[Puppet has Facter\], DSC ecosystem seems not to use this.
 Each provider needs it's own Get-/Test- function.

 ###